 European football's governing body has revealed that no player breached drugs protocol in 2012-13, while also announcing the introduction of blood tests

 Uefa conducts both in and out-of-competition doping controls in the Champions League.
-A total of 813 samples were collected from players during 2012-13, with over 67 per cent of the samples analysed for EPO – the substance deployed to increase endurance and physical strength.
+A total of 813 samples were collected from players during last season, with over 67 per cent of the samples analysed for EPO - the substance deployed to increase endurance and physical strength.

 Meanwhile, European football's governing body will begin carrying out blood testing across all its competitions in 2013-14.
 Until now, Uefa has only conducted blood tests at Euro 2008 and Euro 2012 final tournaments.

 Blood testing will take place both in and out-of-competition, and players may be asked to give only urine samples, only blood samples, or both.